Anekdoten 2017 – Photo: Camilla Storbjörk

 Since then we’ve played in Poland, France, Italy, Holland, Sweden and Norway again, as well as Germany’s Night Of The Prog Festival, where I met Olivia, who was hosting the festival – and last but not least Armenia.
 Progressive Rock certainly appeals to people in places I don’t usually go with a band.
 It’s so cool to be in a band like this, interesting music, complex, a real challenge, something I haven’t done before.
-Looking forward to the future with gigs announced already in France and Norway.”
+Looking forward to the future.”

 Until All The Ghosts Are Gone Album Credits.